 - Fail back if you want to switch back to the original VMs and keep the changes made to replicas.
-Run Stop-VBRReplicaFailover.
+Run the Stop-VBRReplicaFailover cmdlet.
 You need to process each VM individually.

 - Commit failover if you want to permanently move the workload to replica.
-Run Start-VBRViReplicaFailover with -Definite parameter.
+Run the Start-VBRViReplicaFailover cmdlet with Definite parameter.
 You need to process each VM individually.